hmomin/lunar-lander-pg/README.md

     <img src="https://dr3ngl797z54v.cloudfront.net/lunar_lander_results.png" width="80%" alt="training-results">
 </p>

 It took a little over 17,000 episodes before the agent completed the challenge with a total reward of at least 200 points.
 After around 25,000 episodes, its average performance began to stabilize, yet, it should be noted that there remained a high amount of variance between individual episodes.
 In particular, even within the last 15,000 episodes of training, the agent failed roughly 5% of the time.
 Although the agent could easily conquer the challenge, it occasionally could not prevent making decisions that would eventually lead to disastrous consequences.
+Further training showed no significant improvement in performance (not shown).

 # Discussion